 “I can’t remember not being interested in insects – I always liked them more than furry and feathered animals.And, from the very beginning, I was much more interested in how insects worked and behaved rather than in collecting and pinning them,” he explains.

-Concerned about the current loss of biodiversity, Prof Leather was the lead signatory of a letter to the Guardian from 27 of the UK’s leading entomologists and ecologists, calling on the UK’s research establishment to investigate the threat to the stability of nature last year.
+Concerned about the current loss of biodiversity, Prof Leather - whose book, Insects - A Very Short Introduction*, comes out at the end of this year - was the lead signatory of a letter to the Guardian from 27 of the UK’s leading entomologists and ecologists, calling on the UK’s research establishment to investigate the threat to the stability of nature last year.

 “As entomologists and ecologists, we think there is good evidence that insects are declining, and the ecological consequences may be serious,” he and his co-signatories wrote.